Calculation explained simply – 4 factors are important

 In the end we see that the difference between the pastes, especially with the CPUs, is not due to the great number on the packaging, but to a thicker layer.
-This is precisely why many people still swear by the Arctic MX-2 and MX-4 today, because the performance of the Arctic MX-2 and MX-4 is no longer up to date, but it is so smooth that you can still get the thinnest layers.
+This is precisely why many people still swear by the Arctic MX-2 and MX-4 today, because the performance of the Arctic MX-2 and MX-4 is not outstanding, but it is so smooth that you can still get the thinnest layers.
 Diamond paste has to be heated up and applied, the MX gear works always and everywhere.
-Well, almost, because it fails terrific with current graphics cards at the latest.
+Well, almost, because it fails a little bit with current graphics cards in the fight for the last Kelvin.

 Of course many other factors play a role and the temperature drop calculated here is only a small facet of the cooling failure or the performance crown.
 But the calculation shows that the whole thermal compound hype drifts more towards gold cables and snake oil than that it really has technical reasons.
 If you take a look at our heat conduction paste charts, you will also see that the differences remain manageable even in the real measurement setup and that you really have to ask yourself why you should sink the equivalent of a lunch in heat conduction paste.